 - The ideal combination of free, creative, curiosity-driven research with a solid validation of results, timelines and deliverables

-- The outsourcing of preclinical research in high-risk exploratory fields
+- The outsourcing of biomedical research in high-risk exploratory fields

 - A cost-effective solution with a clear exit strategy based on IP ownership and transfer of all data and materials